openkfw/d4dtools/docs/satellites.md

   type of satellite image suitable for your case and analysis.
 Your
   options:

 -   **Open and free-access satellite data:** this includes most of optical and radar satellites from public-funded satellite missions from the EU and the US (such as, Landsat, Sentinel or  ASTER).
 These data are available with high and low resolutions under free and open data policies and are accessible through several platforms (e.g., through the USGS, the Landsat mission, and Copernicus Access Hubs) (see [Links below](#links-to-further-sources)).
-The [Fact Sheets Geospatial Tools and Data Sources](gis.md) provide further information regarding free and open access to satel- lite imagery.
-KfW’s evaluation department has initiated a search engine for open geodata sets called [mapme](https://mapme. shinyapps.io/geodata)
+The [Fact Sheets Geospatial Tools and Data Sources](gis.md) provide further information regarding free and open access to satellite imagery.
+KfW’s evaluation department has initiated a search engine for open geodata sets called [mapme](https://mapme.shinyapps.io/geodata)

 -   **Commercial satellite data** (privately funded or sometimes publicly funded missions accessible for free under restricted terms